 The first single from The Book of Pride was titled either “Another Lover” or “(The World Don’t Need) Another Lover”, depending on whom you were to ask.
 The female vocals on the single were provided by Edie Lehmann (now Edie Lehmann Boddicker), who can be seen in the video for “Another Lover” as the somewhat bored-looking blonde who appears twice, one time near the end of the song.*

 “Another Lover” entered the Hot 100 (again, this was something the duo had never accomplished as The Quick) at #89 for the week ending August 20, 1988 (chart).
 It peaked at #13 in its 13th week on the chart, the week ending November 12 (chart).
-It remained on the Hot 100 for a very healthy 22 weeks.
-It did not make the year-end chart, though, possibly because it hit its peak position just as Billboard was ending its chart year.
+The single remained on the Hot 100 for a very healthy 22 weeks; it did not make the year-end chart, though, possibly because it hit its peak position just as Billboard was ending its chart year.

 That pretty much sums up the chart success of Giant Steps.
 A follow-up single charted well short of the top 40, and Giant Steps never released another full-length album.
 “Another Lover” did get a little bit more exposure the next year, though, playing over the opening credits to the not-very-successful film Loverboy.